stevehillin/bootstrap-word-cloud/readme.md

 You can use this in any way you see fit, from listing your competancies for hiring processes (my initial motivation) to whatever your heart desires.
 Have at it!

-Easy to deploy, uses Bootstrap CDN with a minimal CSS file.
+Easy to deploy, uses Bootstrap and JQuery CDN with a minimal CSS file.

 Sample [here](https://steve.hillin.com/).